jahuk/bet-platform-angular/README.md

 ## Motivation

-Learn AngularJS and have fun.
+Learn AngularJS, track bet results and have fun.